On this page

 To do this, follow these steps:

-1. Navigate to Data, choose the project that you'd like to create the custom event for in the drop down.
+1. Navigate to Data, then choose the project you want to create the custom event for in the dropdown.
 From Events, click Create Custom Event.

-1. In the modal that appears, select the events you want to analyze as a single event.
-There is an option to set different filters on these events, in case the analysis requires a more granular view of the selected events.
+2. In the modal that appears, select the events you want to analyze as a single event.
+You can set different filters on these events, in case the analysis requires a more granular view of the selected events.